clevelandhighschoolcs/p8mawpup-MilanDonhowe/README.md

 ***If you want to stop the program press ctrl+c.***

-**To open/view the CSV file contents you will have to use either Microsoft excel or Openoffice Calc or other open source equivalent**
+**To open/view the CSV file contents you will have to use either Microsoft excel or Openoffice Calc or other equivalent**

 If you manage to pry open the csv file the contents should look something like this: